 The diamond, the official birthstone for April, is the most famous and popular of all gemstones.
 It is one of the four recognized precious gems along with emerald, ruby and sapphire and is the hardest substance on earth.
-No gemstone contains as much charm and interest as does a diamond.
+No gemstone contains as much charm and interest as a diamond.

 Diamond Origin and Formation

 Diamond is a transparent, gem-quality crystalline form of carbon, and it is the hardest substance on Earth.
 The name diamond comes from the Greek “adamas”, meaning “invincible” or “invulnerable”, which is a sheer testament to its superior hardness.

 Most natural diamonds were formed under extremely high temperatures and pressure that naturally exist deep inside the earth, typically at depths of over 140 kilometres where temperatures are at least 1050° Celsius.
 Under these conditions, each carbon atom forms a covalent tetrahedral bond with four adjacent carbon atoms for billions of years and gives us diamonds.
 This formation yields a strong three-dimensional cubic structure, allowing refracting light in all directions at the same velocity.

 After the diamonds were formed, some were brought to the surface through deep volcanic eruptions of magma millions of years ago.
-Many diamonds remain intact embedded in the solidified ingenious rocks called kimberlite, which also contain many other minerals like calcite, diopside, garnet, olivine, serpentine and small amounts of apatite.
+Many diamonds remain intact and embedded in the solidified ingenious rocks called kimberlite, which also contain many other minerals like calcite, diopside, garnet, olivine, serpentine and small amounts of apatite.